By Don Chaddock, Inside CDCR editor

 State investigators believed an official chaplain would be beneficial for the rehabilitation of offenders.

-“Your Committee recommend the appointment of a Chaplain, believing, if the proper person be appointed, such an officer would be of great benefit in carrying out such reformatory measures as may be attempted.
-They also recommend an appropriation of $500 for the increase of the Prison Library, said amount to be expended in the purchase of suitable books by the Chaplain of the prison, under the supervision of the Directors.
-The library at present consists of a small collection of books, valued in the inventory of prison property at one hundred and eighty dollars,” according to the Report of the Joint Committee of the State Prison, 1868.
+“Your Committee recommend the appointment of a Chaplain, believing, if the proper person be appointed, such an officer would be of great benefit in carrying out reformatory measures.
+They also recommend an appropriation of $500 for the increase of the Prison Library, said amount to be expended in the purchase of suitable books by the Chaplain of the prison, under the supervision of the Directors,” according to the Report of the Joint Committee of the State Prison, 1868.

 “The chief value of incarceration should lie in the rational corrective measures (such as) educative facilities, psychological and industrial, that may … eventually result in moral and social rehabilitation,” San Quentin Chaplain August Drahms wrote in 1900.
 In 1909, Folsom Prison Chaplain William Lloyd echoed his remarks.
 Read more in this previous story.